Spain under Joseph Bonaparte: Reign of Joseph I

 The Constitution established the Cortes Generales, an advisory body composed of the Senate which was formed by the male members of the royal family and 24 members appointed by the king from the nobles and the clergy, and a legislative assembly, with representatives from the estates of the nobility and the clergy.
 The Constitution established an authoritarian regime that included some enlightened projects, such as the abolition of torture, but preserving the Inquisition.

 The Spanish uprising resulted in the Battle of Bailén on 16–19 July 1808, which resulted in a French defeat and Joseph I with the French high command fleeing Madrid and abandoning much of Spain.

-During his stay in Vitoria, Joseph Bonaparte had taken important steps to organise the state institutions, including creating an advisory Council of State.
+During his stay in Vitoria, Joseph Bonaparte had taken important steps to organize the state institutions, including creating an advisory Council of State.
 The king appointed a government, whose leaders formed an enlightened group which adopted a reform program.
 The Inquisition was abolished, as was the Council of Castile which was accused of anti-French policy.
 He decreed the end of feudal rights, the reduction of religious communities and the abolition of internal customs charges.

 This period saw measures to liberalize trade and agriculture and the creation of a stock exchange in Madrid.
 The State Council undertook the division of land into 38 provinces.

 As the popular revolt against Joseph I spread, many who had initially co-operated with the House of Bonaparte left their ranks.
 But there remained numerous Spanish, known as afrancesados, who nurtured his administration and made the Peninsular War partially a civil war.
 The afrancesados saw themselves as heirs of enlightened absolutism and saw the arrival of Bonaparte as an opportunity to modernize the country.
 Many had been a part of government in the reign of Charles IV, for example, François Cabarrus, former head of finance and Mariano Luis de Urquijo, Secretary of State from November 1808 to April 1811.
 But there were also writers like playwright Leandro Fernández de Moratín, scholars like Juan Antonio Llorente, the mathematician Alberto Lista, and musicians such as Fernando Sor.

 Throughout the war, Joseph I tried to exercise full authority as the King of Spain, preserving some autonomy against the designs of his brother Napoleon I. In this regard, many afrancesados believed that the only way to maintain national independence was to collaborate with the new dynasty, as the greater the resistance to the French, the greater would be the subordination of Spain to the French Imperial Army and its war requirements.
 In fact, the opposite was the case: although in the territory controlled by King Joseph I modern rational administration and institutions replaced the Old Regime, the permanent state of war reinforced the power of the French marshals, barely allowing the civil authorities to act.